Navigating the Digital World Featuring Rachel Sterne Haot New York City's Chief Digital Officer

 Greenwich Village Chelsea Chamber of Commerce

-To provide dynamic business and civic leadership in New York City and position the Greenwich Village Chelsea Chamber of Commerce as the leading voice for business in the communities we serve
+Our Vision: To provide dynamic business and civic leadership in New York City and position the Greenwich Village Chelsea Chamber of Commerce as the leading voice for business in the communities we serve.

 What started out as a few dozen businesses banding together, is now hundreds of members strong.
 The Chamber membership ranges from sole proprietorships to locally owned independent businesses, to major institutions and organizations.
 Our diversity is one of our greatest assets, providing our membership with unique opportunities and a strong voice from which to address business issues.
 The Chamber also offers numerous benefits and services including networking opportunities, business and educational seminars, government advocacy, marketing and promotional campaigns and much more.